michael-steinert-repository/DockerEssentials/README.md

 ### Container

-* Containers are an Abstraction at the Applcation Layer that packages Code and Dependencies together
+* Containers are an Abstraction at the Application Layer that packages Code and Dependencies together
 * Multiple Containers can run on the same Machine and share the Operating System Kernel
-* A Containers is an isolated Environment for running Applcation
+* A Container is an isolated Environment for running Application
 * Each Container runs as isolated Processes in the User Space
-* A Container contains everything an Applcation needs (for Example the Operating System and Configurations)
+* A Container contains everything an Application needs (for Example the Operating System and Configurations)

 <p align="center">
     <img src="https://user-images.githubusercontent.com/29623199/133127358-9b10c4d4-a74a-4630-9730-b400ad8e3af9.JPG" alt="Containers Overview" width="50%"/>